 Major email services put a lot of effort into creating robust security measures and quickly fixing vulnerabilities.

-The problem is that most methods of encrypting your emails are far from practical.
+The problem is that most methods of encrypting your email are far from practical.
 For example, end-to-end encryption is only possible if the recipient is knowing, willing, and able to participate in the process.
 After all, you need your recipient to decrypt your message in order to read it.

 Pretty Good Encryption (PGE) is likely the most secure method of sending an encrypted email, but it's also extremely complicated to set up manually.

-9. Invest in Anti-Malware and Firewall Software
+9. Improve Cybersecurity with Anti-Malware and Firewall Software

 Anti-malware and firewalls aren't just for computers anymore.
-As mobile technology advances, it's more important than ever to protect yourself from malicious apps, processes, and programs that seek to steal your data, money, or identity.
+As mobile technology advances, it's more important than ever to protect yourself from malicious apps, processes, and programs that attempt to steal your data, money, or identity.

 Firewalls monitor the traffic coming to and from your device.
 As you have little control over how apps behave once you download them, a firewall can help you keep them in check.
-They monitor app actions to make sure that no unauthorized data is being downloaded or sent by your device.
+They monitor app actions to ensure that no unauthorized data is being downloaded or sent by your device.

 Based on your settings, the firewall will block certain traffic automatically and help you monitor the traffic that is let through.